 Keep in mind that whatever the technique you decide to use to produce your 360 images, if you achieve great image quality, you know you will have a great 3D tour.

 To Start select the settings icon at the top right.

 Find the settings icon in the Ricoh Theta App and click on it to access the camera settings.

 Z1 Multi Bracket Option

-You will be storing a lots of images with multi-bracketing.
-To avoid busting your camera memory, select to only save the jpeg format.
+You will be storing a lot of images with multi-bracketing.
+To avoid filling your camera memory, select only to save the jpeg format.
 The RAW format cannot be used with our HDR fusion in the Tourbuzz platform.

 Use ( + ) To Add An Exposure

-You will need to add one exposure at the time.
-Use the + sign to add each additional exposure.
+You will need to add one exposure at a time.
+You can use the + sign to add each additional exposure.